BestTimesToVisit.com Logo

 activity

 Paddle your way through the turquoise waters of the Whitsundays, discovering hidden beaches and pristine bays inaccessible by larger boats.
-Pack a picnic of local Queensland produce and find your own private slice of paradise on islands like Hook Island or Hayman Island.
-The calm waters of the dry season offer ideal conditions for exploration.
+Pack a picnic and find your own private slice of paradise.
+The calm waters in the early morning are ideal for a peaceful exploration.

 Best time: Year-round